konveyor/move2kube/git-workflow.md

 This doesn't affect anything other than visual clutter when doing `git log --graph --all`.
 You may also want to reuse an old branch name such as `bugfix`.

-1. Checkout a branch you aren't going to delete: `git checkout master`
+1. Checkout a branch you aren't going to delete: `git checkout main`
 1. Delete the old branch locally: `git branch -d oldbranch`
 1. Delete it on the fork: `git push -d origin oldbranch`